ElTiToRuiz/Digital-Journal/README.md

 - License

 ## Features

+### User Authentication:
-- User Authentication: Secure sign-up and login using JWT tokens.
+Secure sign-up and login using JWT tokens.

+### CRUD Operations:
-- CRUD Operations: Create, read, update, and delete journal entries.
+Create, read, update, and delete journal entries.

+### Mood Tracking:
-- Mood Tracking: Track your mood with each entry and visualize mood trends over time.
+Track your mood with each entry and visualize mood trends over time.

+### Search:
-- Search: Full-text search for journal entries by title, content, or tags.
+Full-text search for journal entries by title, content, or tags.

+### Tags/Categories:
-- Tags/Categories: Organize entries by custom tags or categories.
+Organize entries by custom tags or categories.
-- Data Export: Export journal entries to markdown or PDF format.
-- Reminders: Optional daily/weekly reminders via email to log your thoughts.

 ## Tech Stack